trlatimer/classRoster/readme.md

       - destructor
       - virtual getDegreeProgram()
       Note: Leave the implementation of the getDegreeProgram() function empty.
-    C. Create the three following classes as subclasses of Student, using the files created in part B:
+    - Create the three following classes as subclasses of Student, using the files created in part B:
       - SecurityStudent
       - NetworkStudent
       - SoftwareStudent
       Each subclass should override the getDegreeProgram() function.
 Each subclass should have a data member to hold the enumerated type for the degree program using the types defined in part C.
   5. Create a Roster class (roster.cpp) by doing the following:
-    A. Create an array of pointers, classRosterArray, to hold the data provided in the studentData table.
+    - Create an array of pointers, classRosterArray, to hold the data provided in the studentData table.
-    B. Create a student object for each student in the data table by using the subclasses NetworkStudent, SecurityStudent, and SoftwareStudent, and populate classRosterArray.
+    - Create a student object for each student in the data table by using the subclasses NetworkStudent, SecurityStudent, and SoftwareStudent, and populate classRosterArray.
       - Apply pointer operations when parsing each set of data identified in the studentData table.
       - Add each student object to classRosterArray.
-    C. Define the following functions:
+    - Define the following functions:
       - public void add(string studentID, string firstName, string lastName, string emailAddress, int age, int daysInCourse1, int daysInCourse2, int daysInCourse3, <degree program>) that sets the instance variables from part D1 and updates the roster
       - public void remove(string studentID) that removes students from the roster by student ID.
 If the student ID does not exist, the function prints an error message indicating that the student was not found.
       - public void printAll() that prints a complete tab-separated list of student data using accessor functions with the provided format: 1 [tab] First Name: John [tab] Last Name: Smith [tab] Age: 20 [tab]daysInCourse: {35, 40, 55} Degree Program: Security.
 The printAll() function should loop through all the students in classRosterArray and call the print() function for each student.